 Who needs to have life insurance?

 Life insurance is right for almost everyone, even if you’re young.
-People in their 20s, 30s and even 40s often overlook life insurance.
-For one, it requires addressing an uncomfortable question.
-Many younger people also think a policy simply isn’t right for them given their age and family situations.
+People in their 20s, 30s, and even 40s often overlook insurance financial decisions like buying life insurance because it requires addressing an uncomfortable question about mortality.
+In many cases, these individuals also assume a policy simply isn’t right for them given their age or family situations.

 Opening a policy when you’re young and healthy could be a smart choice.
-You’re likely to get the best rates and terms because policies will be more expensive as you age.
-The more time it takes to open a policy, the more risk you face that an unexpected event could leave your family without coverage or financial help.
+You’re likely to get the best rates and terms, as life insurance premiums will be more expensive as you age.
+The longer you wait to open a policy, the more risk you face that an unexpected event could leave your family without coverage or financial help.
+Purchasing life insurance early is one of the best ways to ensure your loved ones have sufficient financial protection if something should happen.

 Which type of life insurance may be best for you?